motleystate/moonstone/docs/user_guide/available_classes.rst

    diversity.beta.UnweightedUniFrac

 ..
 Note::
-    More details on API documentation for :ref:`api_plot`.
+    More details on API documentation for :ref:`api_analysis`.